- Reviewed: 22 January 2021, 15:00 NZDT

 Demonstrations occur from time to time in Kampala and elsewhere in Uganda, and sometimes lead to violence, often with little or no warning.
 We recommend avoiding all demonstrations, protests and political rallies due to the potential for violence.
 In the past police have used tear gas, rubber bullets and live ammunition to disperse demonstrations.

-Ethnic and tribal tensions remain in the Western region bordering Democratic Republic of the Congo and there have been violent attacks and clashes between armed groups and security forces in the Kasese District in the recent past.
-We recommend monitoring the media for the latest develoments and seeking local advice before travelling to remote areas.
+Ethnic and tribal tensions remain in the Western region bordering Democratic Republic of the Congo and there have been violent attacks and clashes between armed groups and security forces in the Kasese, Bundibuguyo and Ntoroko districts in the past.
+We recommend monitoring the media for the latest developments and seeking local advice before travelling to remote areas.

 General Travel Advice